White Bluff VFD

 Additionally, it comes stocked with a drop tank; that comes in handy when we need a massive amount of water fast.

 White Bluff VFD has the only rescue boat on Lake Whitney.
 It's docked and ready to go in a matter of minutes.
+It is equipped with medical supplies, life vest, and a water pump that can take water from the lake and refill fire engines and tankers or fight a boat fire.

 We have several firefighters that can respond to any medical emergency on Lake Whitney.
-Many of our first responders are veterans; ex Seals, Special Operations, and Infantry, to name a few.

-We have volunteer first responders who are water trained, & prepared at a moments notice, to assist when needed.
+We have volunteer first responders who are water trained, & prepared at a moment's notice, to assist when needed.

 The White Bluff Volunteer Fire Department (WBVFD) Support Team is an active service organization of men and women volunteers from the White Bluff community.

-Emergency scene support and rehab: Provide food and water to firefighters and other emergency responders when requested by any department in Hill County.
+Provide food and water to firefighters and other emergency responders when requested by any department in Hill County.
 Currently they are the only rehab unit in Hill County.

-Social activities and fundraising: Plan, organize, schedule, and promote social activities and fundraising events.
+Plan, organize, schedule, and promote social activities and fundraising events.

 WB has a dedicated group of members of the fire department who respond with our fire department to any fire that may take several hours to get under control.